 Pennsylvania’s libraries are in great demand and have valuable resources to offer citizens of all ages and from all walks of life.
-Based on the most recent statewide data, PA Libraries:
+Statewide data tells us that Pennsylvania's libraries have:

 - Served more than 47 million visitors